Internal link building is the most powerful SEO tactic you are not using.

 Note: not all keywords will be relevant, so be picky!

 Rinse and repeat for the rest of the keywords (and for all the URLs) on your list.

 To find LSI keywords easily you can use LSIGraph…

 Go to LSIGraph.com and paste in a keyword from your spreadsheet.

-It should then kick back a bunch of LSI keywords.
+It should then find and kick back a bunch of LSI keywords.

 Add any relevant ones to the LSI Keywords column in your spreadsheet.

 Then repeat for each keyword on your list.